-- (1) A candidate for a Masters by Research degree must: - (a) Be a graduate of this University or another approved university or possess some other qualifications approved by this University. - (b) Submit evidence of adequate training and ability to undertake the proposed course of advanced study and research.
-Candidates for the Master of Music by Research are required to have an appropriate element of musical training in their previous experience, whether this be in the course leading to their first degree or other approved qualifications; - (c) Be approved by the appropriate Board of the School as a candidate for the degree. - (d) Study in accordance with these Regulations. - (e) Must, after consultation with a teacher in the University, submit to the appropriate Board of the School details of the proposed field of advanced study and research. - (2) Before being admitted to the Masters by Research degree a candidate must: - (a) Undertake research in a field of study approved by the Board of the School concerned.
-For the degree of Master of Music by Research this must be in one of the following options: - (i) Electroacoustic Music and Sonic Arts; - (ii) Critical Musicology; - (b) Engage in advanced study under the direction of teachers in the University appointed by the Board of the School concerned as the candidate's supervisory team. - (c) Satisfactorily present the results of such research and study in a thesis and pass such oral and other examinations as may be prescribed by these Regulations. - (3) For the degree of Master of Music by Research, the results of the research and study shall comprise: - (a) In the Electroacoustic Music and Sonic Arts option - Either (i) a portfolio of original compositions written specifically for the degree, supported by a written commentary; - or (ii) a thesis of up to 40,000 words; - (b) In the Critical Musicology option, a thesis of up to 40,000 words.
+- 2.1 A candidate for a Masters by Research degree must: - (1) Be a graduate of this University or another approved university or possess some other qualifications approved by this University. - (2) Submit evidence of adequate training and ability to undertake the proposed course of advanced study and research. - (3) Be approved by the appropriate Head of School (or nominee) as a candidate for the degree. - (4) Study in accordance with these Regulations. - (5) Must, after consultation with a teacher in the University, submit to the appropriate Head of School (or nominee) details of the proposed field of advanced study and research. - 2.2 Before being admitted to the Masters by Research degree a candidate must: - (1) Undertake research in a field of study approved by the Head of School (or nominee) concerned. - (2) Engage in advanced study under the direction of teachers in the University appointed by the appropriate Head of School (or nominee) as the candidate's supervisory team. - (3) Satisfactorily present the results of such research and study in a thesis and pass such oral and other examinations as may be prescribed by these Regulations.

-- 3 The programme of advanced study and research shall subject to the following exceptions be twelve months: - (1) A candidate may with permission of the Board of the School concerned spend not more than three months of the period of study at some other
+3.1 The programme of advanced study and research for full-time candidates shall subject to the following exceptions be twelve months:

+(1) A candidate may with permission of the Head of School (or nominee) concerned spend no more than three months of the period of study at some other approved place of study or research.
+When the nature of the research requires that the work should be undertaken elsewhere than in the University the Head of School (or nominee) may appoint an additional supervisor.

-- approved place of study or research.
-When the nature of the research requires that the work should be undertaken elsewhere than in the University the Board of the School may appoint an additional supervisor. - (2) Permission to extend the normal period of study by up to three months may be granted by the Board of the School on the recommendation of the candidate's supervisor.
-In such a case, the Board may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study. - (3) The Board of the School may permit the interruption of the period of study if there are special reasons for doing so.
-The Board shall specify the length of interruption which may not exceed six months.
-In such a case the Board may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.
+(2) Permission to extend the normal period of study by up to three months may be granted by the Head of School (or nominee) on the recommendation of the candidate's supervisor.
+In such a case, the Head of School (or nominee) may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study.

+(3) The Head of School (or nominee) may permit the interruption of the period of study if there are special reasons for doing so.
+The Head of School (or nominee) shall specify the length of interruption which may not exceed six months.
+In such a case the Head of School (or nominee) may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.